usnistgov/BF/content/en/Info/BF Classes/_DAT/TCV.md

 	</tr>
 	<tr>
 			<td>            Resolved </td>
-	<td>The name scope is known to the The Type System.</td>
+	<td>The name scope is known to the Type System.</td>
 	</tr>
 	<tr>
 			<td>            Bound </td>
-	<td>The name is linked to a declared (or inferred) data type and a defined object's data or a called function implementation.</td>
+	<td>The name is linked to a declared (or inferred) data type, a defined object's data, or a called function implementation.</td>
 	</tr>
 	<tr>
 			<td>         Data Kind </td>